ls1intum/Artemis/docs/dev/setup.rst

 .. note::
-    Artemis uses Spring profiles to segregate parts of the application configuration and mae it only available in certain environments.
+    Artemis uses Spring profiles to segregate parts of the application configuration and make it only available in certain environments.
 For development purposes, the following program arguments can be used to enable the ``dev`` profile and the profiles for JIRA, Bitbucket and Bamboo: